MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-topics.md

 > ![Clear search](media/clear-search.png)

-## Viewing a topic's support cases
+## Viewing support cases for a topic

 You can view the support cases associated with a topic by selecting it in the Topics list.
 For example, to view the support cases associated with the *Password reset link is invalid* topic, select it in the list.